anomen-s/save-games/2024-the-talos-principle/README.md

 ## B2
 * easter egg: red receiver on the Moon
-* TODO: easter egg: telescope from chamber with fans
+* easter egg: key in far end corner in the chamber with fans and telescope reachable using right fan and jamping on the edge of wall and pillars
 * easter egg: bedroom left of entrance to the temple (jump over from sar area)
 * star: hidden passage on right side of door to the chamber The Tomb, need to use generator from other chamber
 * paint